Mateusz Gamrot

 Mateusz Gamrot (born December 11, 1990) is a Polish professional mixed martial artist.
-He currently competes in the Lightweight division in the Ultimate Fighting Championship (UFC).
+He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).
 Gamrot is a former KSW Featherweight Champion and KSW Lightweight Champion.
-As of December 13, 2022, he is #7 in the UFC lightweight rankings.
+As of November 18, 2025, he is #7 in the UFC lightweight rankings.

 Background

 Gamrot started wrestling at the age of ten.
-In middle school age, he moved to a boarding school in Milicz to train there in freestyle wrestling.
-While studying in a technical school, he belonged to the national wrestling team where he won medals in the Polish junior and youth championships.
-As a 20-year-old he moved permanently to Poznań.
-There he trains and has a family and two children.
+At middle school age, he moved to a boarding school in Milicz to train in freestyle wrestling.
+While studying in a technical school, he was part of the national wrestling team where he won medals in the Polish junior and youth championships.
+As a 20-year-old he permanently relocated to Poznań, where he trains and has a wife and two children.

-In 2002, he began his journey with martial arts, starting with wrestling.
-During his wrestling career he achieved many successes in Poland and internationally.
-He fought over 300 duels on the mat, wrestling, among others, at the European and World Championships.
-Since 2011, he has been training mixed martial arts.
-He gained his training experience under the supervision of an excellent trainer, Andrzej Kościelski, World Champion in wrestling.
+He began his wrestling career in 2002, achieving success at the national and international level.
+He competed in over 300 matches including ones at the European and World Championships.
+He transitioned to mixed martial arts in 2011, training under, Andrzej Kościelski, World Champion in wrestling.

-In 2012, he won a gold medal at the European Amateur MMA Championships (Brussels) and a year later he defended the championship title again winning gold in the 70 kg category (Budapest).
+In 2012, he won a gold medal in the 70 kg category of the European Amateur MMA Championships (Brussels), defending his title the following year (Budapest).

-Two times in a row (2013, 2014) he won the gold medal at the Polish championships in grappling in the purple stripes category (Luboń).
-In 2014 he won the ADCC Submission Wrestling European championships in up to 77 kg class.
+He won the gold medal at the Polish grappling championships in the purple belt category (Luboń) in 2013 and 2014.
+In 2014 he won the ADCC Submission Wrestling European championships in the 77 kg category.

 Mixed martial arts career

 Konfrontacja Sztuk Walki

-He made his professional MMA debut on February 4, 2012 at XFS Night of Champions, defeating Chechen Arbi Shamayev.
-By the end of the year he had won two more fights for the federation and then he signed with KSW.
-On June 8, 2013 he had his first fight in KSW, beating Mateusz Zawadzki via TKO at KSW 23: Khalidov vs. Manhoef.
-On September 28 at KSW 24 he defeated former UFC fighter Andre Winner on points.
+He made his professional MMA debut on February 4, 2012, at XFS Night of Champions, defeating Chechen Arbi Shamayev.
+By the end of the year he had won two more fights for the federation and signed with KSW.
+On June 8, 2013, he had his first fight in KSW, beating Mateusz Zawadzki via TKO at KSW 23: Khalidov vs. Manhoef.
+On September 28 at KSW 24 he defeated former UFC fighter Andre Winner by unanimous decision.
 At KSW 27, Mateusz defeated Jefferson George on points.